-Under the Public Employment Relations Act, or PERA, the Agency has jurisdiction over labor disputes of all state, railroad, public school, and political subdivisions that have not opted out of PERA.
-Above is a graphic illustrating ALRA's jurisdiction with known political subdivisions covered by PERA identified on the map.
-Those known to have opted out of PERA are listed to the right of the map.
+Under the Public Employment Relations Act, or PERA, the Agency has jurisdiction over labor disputes of all state, railroad, public school, and political subdivisions1 that have not opted out of PERA.
+Above is a graphic illustrating ALRA's jurisdiction with known political subdivisions covered by PERA identified on the map.2 Those known to have opted out of PERA are listed to the right of the map.

 As a result, the Agency handles cases from all over the state.
-A breakdown of cases by employer type below shows how many of each type was filed in 2019.
+A breakdown of cases by employer type below shows how many of each type was filed in 2020.

-&lt;sup>1 Because there is no mechanism by which political subdivisions inform the Agency of their PERA status, ALRA does not have a complete listing and it is subject to change.
+1 Because there is no mechanism by which political subdivisions inform the Agency of their PERA status, ALRA does not have a complete listing and it is subject to change.
 These are the political subdivisions that are currently known to have opted in or out of PERA.

-&lt;sup>2 Count of total state and local government employees is derived from State of Alaska, Dept of Labor and Workforce Development Research and Analysis monthly employment statistics for Alaska, 2019 state and local government employee annual average estimates https://live.laborstats.alaska.gov/ces/ces.cfm?at=01&a=000000&adj=0&at=01&a=000000&adj=0.
+2 Count of total state and local government employees is derived from State of Alaska, Dept of Labor and Workforce Development Research and Analysis monthly employment statistics for Alaska, 2020 state and local government employee annual average estimates https://live.laborstats.alaska.gov/ces/ces.cfm?at=01&a=000000&adj=0.